Wednesday, July 19, 2017

 With this expansion of Waldorf into the world, some notions about Waldorf education seem to have taken on a life of their own, outside of the pedagogical grounding Waldorf education ideally experiences in a school environment.
 I've noticed some online versions of things attributed to Waldorf education that I'd like to explore with you, within the context of myth busting.

-This practice of reflecting on the qualities of the days of the week with a particular meditation, is for adults.
+The practice of reflecting on the qualities of the days of the week with a particular meditation begun by Emma Graf is for adults.
+The inner gesture of the day, the rhythm itself and lived experience are more developmentally appropriate than fixed symbolic systems.
 It is something a teacher might do.

 I'm not sure how it hit the online world of Waldorf homemaking and homeschooling, but it did.